 HP's vision of a less complex enterprise network

-HP’s Chief Technologist for Data Centre & Core, Mark Pearson, envisions a less complex enterprise network in the future.
+HP’s Chief Technologist for Data Center & Core, Mark Pearson, envisions a less complex enterprise network in the future.

 HP’s solution is what they're coining Virtual Application Networks, which in turn are based on the concept of software defined networks.